Outlook: The Future of the Buffalo Business

 That is why the National Bison Association continues to work in multiple arenas to represent our members.

 We have partnered with chefs, food enthusiasts, conservationists, tribal leaders and others to continue to bring bison back to the range lands and super tables of our nation.
 We developed new marketing materials to help individual marketers tell our story to the public.
-And, we helped the public locate bison meat through our BisonFinder App and on-line Where to Buy site.
+And, we helped the public locate bison meat through our BisonFinder App (currently under construction) and on-line Where to Buy site.

 We continue to develop new resources for ranchers and marketers to improve their professional capabilities as well.
 With resources provided from the North Central SARE (Sustainable Agriculture Research and Education), and from USDA’s Risk Management Agency, we have developed valuable new resources for producers and prospective producers.
 Among those new resources is the 2nd edition Bison Produces’ Handbook, with a wealth of new information.